 Lucas was born in old mountain country North Carolina and raised in Alaska - you can hear these places in his songs.
 He has won American and Australian songwriting awards, shared the stage with such artists as Jim White (The Dirty Three), George Xylouris, Matt Hopper, Shenandoah Davis, and toured in the US, Canada, Europe, Asia, New Zealand, and Australia.
-Lucas is currently based between Melbourne, Australia and Virginia, USA and makes a living as a carpenter when not playing music.
+Lucas makes a living as a carpenter when not playing music.

 An intimate collection of alt-folk tunes and pulsing Appalachian country written during a two-year period of perpetual winter as Lucas traveled across hemispheres every six months.
-Chasing Winter was recorded outside of Melbourne in an abandoned university hall with giant wood panelled walls and quiet cobwebbed corners – dark and leaf coloured, towering and graceful, these songs have spirit and direction.
+Chasing Winter was recorded outside of Melbourne in an derelict university hall with giant wood panelled walls and quiet cobwebbed corners – dark and leaf colored, towering and graceful, these songs have spirit and direction.

 Black Ram - August, 2015